PalmBeachPost/voterdata/README.md

-This setup script cleans and imports voter data and election history data from http://election.dos.state.fl.us/ (usually sent as DVDs) into an indexed relational database.
+This setup script cleans and imports voter data and election history data from [Florida Dept. Of Elections](http://election.dos.state.fl.us/) (usually sent as DVDs) into an indexed relational database.

 #REQUIREMENTS
 ------------